Released: 9th April 2001

 Following on from the call-to-arms intro, the song absolutely goes off.
 It’s an exhilarating rush, and the hooks are much tighter and more pronounced with the tempo cranked up.
 There’s such a sweet euphoria running through the track; this is brilliantly uplifting, feelgood pop music at its finest.
 Even the: “Love me” backing vocals have been stylised and distorted so that they better fit the change in sound.
 Such is the accomplishment of Love To Infinity’s work here that the original is rendered so pedestrian it’s practically going backwards.

 It might now be masquerading as a disco banger, but there’s no mistaking the origin of The Way You Love Me’s lyrics, which are classic country through-and-through.
-Our 15-year-old selves found Faith Hill’s musings so profound, as she ruminates over how unfortunate it is that her lover cannot experience their own physical affection: “It’s not right, it’s not fair, what you’re missing over there”.
+There’s something rather profound in Faith Hill ruminating over how unfortunate it is that her lover cannot experience their own physical affection: “It’s not right, it’s not fair, what you’re missing over there”.
 In the context of a thumping disco anthem, it’s a slightly weird thing to get hung up on, and the offer of: “If I could grant you one wish, I’d wish you could see the way you kiss” is not necessarily the most desirable.
 It’s adorably – and puzzlingly – twee, but this sort of whimsical storytelling makes much more sense in the song’s original guise.

 Although the two versions of The Way You Love Me are quite different, they did share the same Joseph Kahn-directed music video, albeit with some minor differences.
 The concept appeared to simply have been Faith Hill playing dress up, as she portrays, among other things, a waitress, a nurse, a police officer, a mother and – for the remix only – a weathergirl.
 Visually, the video looks terrific; it’s glossy and vibrant (almost a bit too vibrant for the slower-paced original version of the song) and undoubtedly eye-catching.
 But, while the song and the video are well-realised as separate components, together they don’t quite tell the same story.
 There’s breakdancing in the diner, explosions in the kitchen (cute slippers, though) and some terrible Dee-Lite-esque kaleidoscope backgrounds.
-We can only salute Faith Hill’s sheer commitment to a music video that was so frivolous, even if it seems unlikely that was the intention.
+Faith Hill’s sheer commitment to a music video that indulges in frivolity is faultless.

 The Way You Love Me certainly reached for the sky (or should that be glitterball) in its attempt to become a timeless disco classic.
 It was rather disappointing, then, that the single drifted to #15 in the UK and amassed just five weeks in the Top 75.
 Not least because a lot of effort had gone into packaging The Way You Love Me for the international market, and it’s hard to think of what else could’ve been done.
 Indeed, it seems unlikely that the original version would have fared any better.